aadiab/aadiab.github.io/_pages/teaching.md

 author_profile: true
 ---

 I had the privilege to teach several classes during my master's and Ph.D. degrees.
+Here is a short list:

 ## University of Pittsburgh
 - CS 0441 Discrete Structures.